In order to be eligible to participate in extracurricular activities, a student must satisfy the following requirements:

 E. Intercollegiate Athletics Regulations

-- be carrying a full-time workload as defined in Regulation VI, "Scholastic Regulations," Section A, "Classification of Students," Item 3;
+for Summer semesters, be carrying an appropriate workload (3-16 hours) with the provision that the definition of full-time in Regulation VI, "Scholastic Regulations," Section A, "Classification of Students," Item 3 remains applicable;